 50° 48′ 59.89″ N 001° 13′ 55.66″ W

-Due to the Coronavirus pandemic and the ever changing circumstances associated with it we have reluctantly taken the decision to temporarily close Trevarner Guest House until the 31st of May 2020.
-We send you our best wishes and we hope that you manage to stay safe through these uncertain times.
+Due to the Coronavirus pandemic and the ever changing circumstances associated with it we have reluctantly taken the decision to temporarily close Trevarner Guest House.
+We send you our best wishes and we hope that you manage to stay safe and stay well through these unprecedented times.

 ‘Trevarner’ – Its meaning: